jsilter/GeneralEvaluation/USAGE.md

 1. Prepare your results from Mirai or Sybil.
 See the [Input Data Format](#input-data-format) section for details.
 2. Upload a results table in CSV, TSV, XLS, or XLSX format.
-3. The default recall target is `0.85`.
-If desired, you may adjust the recall target.
+3. The default sensitivity target is `0.85`.
+If desired, you may adjust the sensitivity target.
 4. Click the "Run Evaluation" button.
 5. Download the PDF report and the CSV file with overall metrics.